https://ohms.libs.uga.edu%2Fviewer.php%3Fcachefile%3Drussell%252FRBRL220ROGP-050.xml#segment38

 MIXON: So he calls everybody, and he - - they have a Busbee meeting.
 And this

-man nominates another prominent man to be - - Miss Eunice did a great job during the campaign, but now that were in the runoff, we men need to step forward to make sure it works out right.
+man nominates another prominent man to be - - “Miss Eunice did a great job during the campaign, but now that we’re in the runoff, we men need to step forward to make sure it works out right.”
 And so Charles and Ray both gave me great detail of how they defended my position and did not let somebody else take 00:41:00over at this point.
 They stood up and argued very forcefully that I had worked my head off all the summer and that it should not be taken from me.
-I probably did not - - it didnt cross my mind, probably, until a couple years ago that Charles and Ray were protecting their investment too.
-But thats fair.SHORT: Sure.
+I probably did not - - it didn’t cross my mind, probably, until a couple years ago that Charles and Ray were protecting their investment too.
+But that’s fair.SHORT: Sure.

 MIXON: For goodness sake.
 And it was kind of them to make sure.
 See, they could

 have taken over.
-They could have said, Well, you know, weve been with him all the time.
+They could have said, “Well, you know, we’ve been with him all the time.”
 But did you know that you would not have a motion made like that now.
-See, somebody makes them - - somebody in 1974 will say, Well, that sweet, dear little lady did a good job, and now she needs somebody to really 00:42:00make sure it gets done.
+See, somebody makes them - - somebody in 1974 will say, “Well, that sweet, dear little lady did a good job, and now she needs somebody to really 00:42:00make sure it gets done.”
 Things have changed.
 Things have changed.
-But I wasnt particularly offended, you know.
-Now, if Id lost, I guess I wouldve been, but why get offended if nobody hurts you.SHORT: Right.
+But I wasn’t particularly offended, you know.
+Now, if I’d lost, I guess I would’ve been, but why get offended if nobody hurts you.SHORT: Right.

 MIXON: So - - but he went down fighting.
 When we had the breakfast, they gave

 me this beautiful crystal and gold candy dish as a gift for all I had done.
-And I understood that meant I was supposed to retire; I just didnt.
+And I understood that meant I was supposed to retire; I just didn’t.
 I just kept doing what I was supposed to do.
 And it was - - it was lots of fun.
-You cant - - it cant be as much fun anymore.
-Let me tell you about the - - nowadays, advertising - - Lord, if you dont mortgage the farm before you go up there, 00:43:00dont bother to take out any ads.
+You can’t - - it can’t be as much fun anymore.
+Let me tell you about the - - nowadays, advertising - - Lord, if you don’t mortgage the farm before you go up there, 00:43:00don’t bother to take out any ads.
 But I think the only ads that I did was on the radio.
 I wanted to advertise our - - a barbecue we had for him.
-And, oh, thats where I got some real respect - - I mean, like you give to men.
+And, oh, that’s where I got some real respect - - I mean, like you give to men.
 We wanted to raise some money.
-And this sounds so small compared with the way we throw money around now, but you have to get into the context of the overall cost of things in 74.
+And this sounds so small compared with the way we throw money around now, but you have to get into the context of the overall cost of things in ‘74.
 But I went to - - Albert and I went to Atlanta one weekend during the runoff when we were planning a - - were planning a fundraising barbecue during the runoff period.
 And my brother told - - in fact, we almost 00:44:00made a special trip.
-My brother - - big brother - - my big brother came to Atlanta to seek his fortune in the 50s, and he, at one point, went to work with Carey Paul, who had a series of Ford dealerships.
+My brother - - big brother - - my big brother came to Atlanta to seek his fortune in the ‘50s, and he, at one point, went to work with Carey Paul, who had a series of Ford dealerships.
 And they were, my brother and Carey Paul, were very close.
-They were both in the DeKalb County sheriffs posse, which Im sure that they were good citizens, but what they really did was ride horses, you know, in the parade.
+They were both in the DeKalb County sheriff’s posse, which I’m sure that they were good citizens, but what they really did was ride horses, you know, in the parade.
 But, you know, they did good things too.
 And my brother called me and said that Carey Paul wanted to see me the next time I came to Atlanta.
 And he had been - - he and Mildred had taken a meal with 00:45:00Albert and me a few times.
 They would come down for various reasons and we would see them.
 But anyway, he wanted to see me next time I came to Atlanta.
-And Ithought, okay, were talking - - he guessed wrong; I know he did.
+And I thought, okay, we’re talking - - he guessed wrong; I know he did.
 And also - - oh, did you know that George Busbee gave his chairman a steak dinner during the runoff period?
-Thats right.
+That’s right.
 And so we were coming up for that.
-Man, you dont waste good advertising money on steak anymore, do you?
-But it paid off for George, didnt it?SHORT: It did.
+Man, you don’t waste good advertising money on steak anymore, do you?
+But it paid off for George, didn’t it?SHORT: It did.

 MIXON: We came to - - we all came in dressed up.
 And, oh, and in those days,

 men not only, you know, had to at least be dressed up at night, not always have a tuxedo, but we ladies put on a long dress and a fox stole.
-We dressed up when the sun went down.
-And so I went - - we went by to see Carey, and - - oh, and I 00:46:00did my homework, though, before I went up.
-Now see, being from a long line of farmers, Im pragmatic to a fault.
-And Im nave about some things, but I know that if somebody did not want to go with the winner, if he wants to be part of the action, he wants to - - so I called, the night - - the afternoon before I went up, I called headquarters.
+We dressed up when 00:46:00the sun went down.
+And so I went - - we went by to see Carey, and - - oh, and I did my homework, though, before I went up.
+Now see, being from a long line of farmers, I’m pragmatic to a fault.
+And I’m naïve about some things, but I know that if somebody did not want to go with the winner, if he wants to be part of the action, he wants to - - so I called, the night - - the afternoon before I went up, I called headquarters.
 And Harris, who was the - - had served in the legislature, the grandson of Joel Chandler Harris.
-I forgot Harriss first name.
+I forgot Harris’s first name.
 He had been taking my calls.
-But he went out to open that new bank in DeKalb County.
-00:47:00SHORT: Robin.
+But he went out to open that new bank in 00:47:00DeKalb County.SHORT: Robin.

 MIXON: Yeah, right.
 Right.
 Thank you.
 I knew - - two old computers work well,

-dont they?
+don’t they?
 But he - - this is - - see, in the run - - see, he takes my calls until the runoff.
-And he goes out, hes opening a new bank in DeKalb County.
+And he goes out, he’s opening a new bank in DeKalb County.
 And Al Burris, you remember, was president pro tem of the--SHORT: Speaker pro tem of the house.

 MIXON: Speaker pro tem.
-Im sorry.
-Ive been door-keeping for the senate
+I’m sorry.
+I’ve been door-keeping for the senate

 the last few years and my language has deteriorated.
 No, the senate is still the upper chamber, to my notion.
 But anyway, when I called headquarters, Al Burris answered the phone.
 And I said, I need to talk to you, because my brother has a friend that I know guessed wrong.
 He wants to see me.
-I think he wants to buy in, and I want his money.
-But I know I cant speak for George Busbee.
-What can 00:48:00I tell him?
+I think he wants to buy 00:48:00in, and I want his money.
+But I know I can’t speak for George Busbee.
+What can I tell him?”
 Al Burris gave me as good of political advice, I think, as anybody could be given.
-Certainly, it was good for me, has helped me understand why some administrators have a good administration and some dont.
-And he gave me a way to ask for money that I didnt mind.
-So when Im talking with Carey, he tells me that theres something there as a - - with car dealerships, there was a board that mattered to him, and he was interested in that board.
-Well, this is playing out about like I think it will.
-00:49:00SHORT: Mm-hmm.
+Certainly, it was good for me, has helped me understand why some administrators have a good administration and some don’t.
+And he gave me a way to ask for money that I didn’t mind.
+So when I’m talking with Carey, he tells me that there’s something there as a - - with car dealerships, there was a board that mattered to him, and he was interested in that board.
+00:49:00Well, this is playing out about like I think it will.SHORT: Mm-hmm.

 farmer, and I dealt with teenagers.
 You learn a lot dealing with teenagers, too.
-And I said what Al told me to tell him: You tell him that George Busbee did not come this far by promising anybody anything.
-But all things being equal, friends will come first.
+And I said what Al told me to tell him: “You tell him that George Busbee did not come this far by promising anybody anything.
+But all things being equal, friends will come first.”
 Okay.
 So understand how you do it.
-If you go and make up an appointment, you dont line up your friends.
+If you go and make up an appointment, you don’t line up your friends.
 You line up capable people and you go down the line until you come to a friend.SHORT: Right.

-MIXON: And youve got a right to name someone who shares your philosophy.
+MIXON: And you’ve got a right to name someone who shares your philosophy.

 After all, your philosophy was the one that was elected.
-So thats what I told him, and he wrote me out a $1,000 check.
-You cannot imagine how big that was in 00:50:00Tifton in 74.
-And my brother says, You give that to Eunice, and shell take that to Tifton.
-He says, I know, but I think shell appreciate it more.
+So that’s what I told 00:50:00him, and he wrote me out a $1,000 check.
+You cannot imagine how big that was in Tifton in ‘74.
+And my brother says, “You give that to Eunice, and she’ll take that to Tifton.”
+He says, “I know, but I think she’ll appreciate it more.”
 And I saw something else.
 What he was doing was he signs the check.
-Hes got his credit.
-If he makes me happy, makes me look good by delivering it, then hes got a friend at court for the same money.
+He’s got his credit.
+If he makes me happy, makes me look good by delivering it, then he’s got a friend at court for the same money.
 And I got full knowledge out of that.
-When we go into dinner that night - - so I get it Saturday morning, and when we go in to dinner that night, I proudly show that check to - - and George, of course, responds, the way, you know, that youd like for him to: Does that have as many zeros as I think it does?
-So when 00:51:00I got back to Tifton, Charles and Ray told me about how they hit the streets and they raised $6,000 in one day.
+When we go into dinner that night - - so I get it Saturday morning, and when we go in to dinner that night, I proudly show that check to - - and George, of course, responds, the way, you know, that you’d 00:51:00like for him to: “Does that have as many zeros as I think it does?”
+So when I got back to Tifton, Charles and Ray told me about how they hit the streets and they raised $6,000 in one day.
 Well, I raised $1,000.
 So I get to be part of the boys.
 But it never has changed, though.
 I am still expected to work with the menus.
-Im supposed to work with the menus.
-Im supposed to see that the tables are decorated, the programs go on, and raise money too.
+I’m supposed to work with the menus.
+I’m supposed to see that the tables are decorated, the programs go on, and raise money too.
 Women do both of it.
 Men just raise the money.
-Im sorry, Im stuck on the Busbee days, but they were - - they were - - that was my education.
+I’m sorry, I’m stuck on the Busbee days, but they were - - they were - - that was my education.
 And look how fortunate I was.
 I had no idea how mean people could be in a political race, the in-fighting that could be going on in the campaign.
-Now Charles and Ray, they - - you know, I was the front man, and theyre just - - nobody was trying to - - now later, I 00:52:00would have people come aboard, like people to help me.
+Now Charles and Ray, they - - you know, I was 00:52:00the front man, and they’re just - - nobody was trying to - - now later, I would have people come aboard, like people to help me.
 You know, Joe Frank Harris, and Zell, and other people.
-And whatll happen there is - - now people will tell you, and they mean it, I dont care who gets credit.
-I dont have to have credit.
-I just want it done.
-But if they find out that Susie over there took credit, now theyll get mad as hops.SHORT: Mm-hmm.
+And what’ll happen there is - - now people will tell you, and they mean it, “I don’t care who gets credit.
+I don’t have to have credit.
+I just want it done.”
+But if they find out that Susie over there took credit, now they’ll get mad as hops.SHORT: Mm-hmm.

 MIXON: And I know one campaign I had, I had a little gal, she could raise more

 dust in a minute than you could settle in a month.
 And I spent my time - - people I had worked with peacefully for years, doing.
 And so I learned - - I learned my politics the way ladies and gentlemen conduct themselves.
-The only kind of might be a little ugly advertising that was done - - and it wasnt 00:53:00ugly unless you really knew the story.
+The only 00:53:00kind of might be a little ugly advertising that was done - - and it wasn’t ugly unless you really knew the story.
 And they would not even - - they did not tell me about it when they did it.
 It was okay.
 It was really very effective.
 There was a - - did you - - Leonard Morris served in the Marvin Griffin days.SHORT: Mm-hmm.

-MIXON: I dont know whether you would have known him or not.
+MIXON: I don’t know whether you would have known him or not.
 He was big and

-blustery and would be very comfortable with some of the politicians that we dont approve of nowadays.SHORT: Mm-hmm.
+blustery and would be very comfortable with some of the politicians that we don’t approve of nowadays.SHORT: Mm-hmm.

 MIXON: But Leonard Morris and A.N.
 Adcock - - and let me speak up right now for

-MIXON: I opened the paper one day, and in the classified ads, theres a
+MIXON: I opened the paper one day, and in the classified ads, there’s a

-little thing that says, The best thing Lester Maddox ever did for Tift County was pave the road to Crystal Lake.
+little thing that says, “The best thing Lester Maddox ever did for Tift County was pave the road to Crystal Lake.”
 And I liked it!
-Now, you know, okay, Ill go ahead and blow my cover.
-Im this nice little pleasant southern 00:55:00lady, but I also want to tend to business sometimes.
-So Ill just go ahead and blow my cover.
+Now, you know, okay, 00:55:00I’ll go ahead and blow my cover.
+I’m this nice little pleasant southern lady, but I also want to tend to business sometimes.
+So I’ll just go ahead and blow my cover.
 It tickled me.
-I went in and I said, Charles, thats the cutest thing I ever saw.
-I said, Thats worth Oh, I was just so thrilled.
-And I said, Who did that?
-I dont know.
-Who did that?
-I dont know.
-Same thing out of Ray, I dont know.
-They just didnt - - of course, they did it.
-If they didnt do it, they knew who did it.
+I went in and I said, “Charles, that’s the cutest thing I ever saw.”
+I said, “That’s worth…” Oh, I was just so thrilled.
+And I said, “Who did that?”
+“I don’t know.”
+“Who did that?”
+“I don’t know.”
+Same thing out of Ray, “I don’t know.”
+They just didn’t - - of course, they did it.
+If they didn’t do it, they knew who did it.
 But they were - - there were ladies and gentlemen.
 And so the runoff was just a - - just a lot - - it was work, of course.
 It was work.
 And we worked.
-I dont know whether - - I dont know whether people can - - can they break up this record to where they dont have to listen to me this long?
-Do we need to 00:56:00stop a minute and let anybody that might be listening at this point rest a minute?SHORT: Well, Miss Eunice, youve certainly been involved in state politics.
+I don’t know whether - - I don’t know whether people can - - can they break up 00:56:00this record to where they don’t have to listen to me this long?
+Do we need to stop a minute and let anybody that might be listening at this point rest a minute?SHORT: Well, Miss Eunice, you’ve certainly been involved in state politics.

-Thats apparent.
+That’s apparent.
 Have you ever considered running for office yourself?MIXON: No - - well, of course I did.
-When I say - - I didnt consider it in
+When I say - - I didn’t consider it in

 that I thought of it, but occasionally some people that were good friends of mine, people that I trusted - - I remember A.N.
-Adcock tol me one time that if I would run, that he would see that it didnt cost me anything.
-Well, I wasnt - - wasnt too interested.
-I didnt - - that one I completely 00:57:00dismissed because I was not attuned completely with his politics.
-And then Deneen Stafford, who was a local businessman, and his wife Boo was the sort of person that - - oh, Deneen - - Ill mention the fact that Deneen Stafford served in the senate in the days of Griffin and Talmadge, and he was a contemporary with Herman Talmadge.
+Adcock told me one time that if I would run, that he would see that it didn’t cost me anything.
+Well, I 00:57:00wasn’t - - wasn’t too interested.
+I didn’t - - that one I completely dismissed because I was not attuned completely with his politics.
+And then Deneen Stafford, who was a local businessman, and his wife Boo was the sort of person that - - oh, Deneen - - I’ll mention the fact that Deneen Stafford served in the senate in the days of Griffin and Talmadge, and he was a contemporary with Herman Talmadge.
 He and Herman Talmadge were in college at the same time.
-And I asked him one time, I said, I read somewhere that when Old Gene was in the governors office, that the governors staff had to keep the road hot between Atlanta and Athens because Herman was always getting into 00:58:00something.
-And Deneen says, Oh, no, he said, Herman was all right.
+And I asked him one time, I said, “I read somewhere that when Old Gene was in the governor’s office, that the governor’s staff had to keep the 00:58:00road hot between Atlanta and Athens because Herman was always getting into something.”
+And Deneen says, “Oh, no,” he said, “Herman was all right.
 He was a good fellow.
-He just couldnt hold his liquor.
-The night we elected him president of the pan-- you know, of all of the--SHORT: Fraternities.
+He just couldn’t hold his liquor.
+The night we elected him president of the pan--” you know, of all of the--SHORT: Fraternities.

 MIXON: - - fraternities.
-He said, He drank too much and fell off the
+He said, “He drank too much and fell off the

-balcony and broke his arm.SHORT: Oh, my goodness.
+balcony and broke his arm.”SHORT: Oh, my goodness.

 MIXON: But he defended Herman all the way down the line.
 And Boo and Deneen and

 Betty and Herman had been associated.
 I remember Betty visiting Boo and Deneen after Herman was gone.
 Let me share this quick thought about Herman with you.
-I had assumed that we would support - - we had been pretty well involved - - maybe 00:59:00I better save that one.
+I 00:59:00had assumed that we would support - - we had been pretty well involved - - maybe I better save that one.
 Maybe I better save that for more of the Herman period.
-Ill go - - let me go back.
+I’ll go - - let me go back.
 Let me finish up the things that I enjoy remembering about the runoff period.SHORT: Okay, good.

-MIXON: And after the - - of course, winning was great fun, but Id developed
+MIXON: And after the - - of course, winning was great fun, but I’d developed

 a tremendous amount of confidence.
 And my husband, who by the time he got through with me, I had seven years of college.
 Albert went off to the Army without finishing high school and came home back to the farm.
-But it never occurred to anybody, least of all me, that I knew any more than Albert did.
-01:00:00Albert would have had a little trouble getting into some physics and some fine points about chemistry, but Im talking about knowing things.
+But it never 01:00:00occurred to anybody, least of all me, that I knew any more than Albert did.
+Albert would have had a little trouble getting into some physics and some fine points about chemistry, but I’m talking about knowing things.
 And he was so good at evaluating.
 He kept that tractor radio on back in the days when you could learn things from the radio.
-And Ill have to say he was my secret weapon about making a judgment about people and happenings.
+And I’ll have to say he was my secret weapon about making a judgment about people and happenings.
 But he never was interested in the spotlight.
 Now he would push me in the spotlight and would be so pleased.
-I remember the year that I got the Athena award from the Chamber of Commerce.
-And he was asking me if - - reminding me the night of the chamber 01:01:00dinner.
+I remember the year that I got the Athena award from the Chamber of 01:01:00Commerce.
+And he was asking me if - - reminding me the night of the chamber dinner.
 And we always went; I belonged to the Chamber of Commerce.
 But I was surprised that he was reminding me - - well, that was okay.
 I did not know I had been nominated for this award, because they had gotten the information from my daughter-in-law and I knew nothing about it.
 And it was an award that was given to a woman, to a businesswoman, who had contributed to the community business-wise, economic development, and had been a role model for girls.
 And it usually went maybe to a lady that had a real estate business or a woman whose husband could afford to make sure she did certain things.
-And so - - but anyway, were sitting there and they start talking about this award, and they say that its a lady that has been involved in education, and theyre saying some 01:02:00nice things.
-And I think, Well, great.
+And so - - but anyway, we’re sitting there and they start talking about this award, and they say that 01:02:00it’s a lady that has been involved in education, and they’re saying some nice things.
+And I think, “Well, great.
 It sounds to me like one of our lady principals is going to get it.
-Thats good.
+That’s good.”
 Then they said that among her contributions to economic development was hauling off peanuts and selling tobacco, driving a tractor to - - wait a minute.
-I dont know many people that do that, and so I knew then that it had to be me.
+I don’t know many people that do that, and so I knew then that it had to be me.
 And Albert was so much smiles, you would have thought that he had won the lottery.
 He was so pleased.
-Ive often thought how generous natured he was.
-And knowing that he wasnt a saint, Ive tried to think of some of that motivation, and I finally decided that part of his motivation must have been - - well, of course, when you love each other, you love when good things happen to them.
-But I kind of think that he 01:03:00thought, well, she belongs to me, and if she looks good, I look good.
+I’ve often thought how generous natured he was.
+And knowing that he wasn’t a saint, I’ve tried to think of some of that motivation, and I finally decided that part of his motivation must have been - - well, of course, when you love each 01:03:00other, you love when good things happen to them.
+But I kind of think that he thought, well, she belongs to me, and if she looks good, I look good.
 Well, whatever.
 He was - - of course, every woman thinks her husband is the best man that ever was in the world, but - - and, of course, I share that feeling.
 And when we were - - I was going - - I was getting back into the runoff.
 And Albert assured me that it was a done deal.
 And the Tomlinsons - - Jane - - Jane Tomlinson and her husband Don - - they lived in Tifton for a while.
 They were not Tifton natives.
-They were in Tifton for a while, but they were Georgia natives.
-And they left there, and he went into banking and was a successful 01:04:00banker in North - - is a successful banker in North Carolina.
+They were in Tifton for a while, but they were Georgia 01:04:00natives.
+And they left there, and he went into banking and was a successful banker in North - - is a successful banker in North Carolina.
 And Jane is one of those people that we lost early to cancer.
-One of - - and you know the kind of person that you didnt have enough of that kind to start with, but you lose them.
+One of - - and you know the kind of person that you didn’t have enough of that kind to start with, but you lose them.
 And she did some catering.
 And I think that she had the idea that she could do a cake that looked like the mansion.
-So she baked - - and Ill have to share that picture with you sometime.
+So she baked - - and I’ll have to share that picture with you sometime.
 Oh, it was - - of course, we thought that it was greater than the Taj Mahal, and it was quite edible.
-But this - - its a large - - its a large cake, and its a replica of the governors mansion, and she has it on a large board - - covered, of course - - board.
-And the lawn - - she does a lawn, and Busbee is on the front lawn.
-And so I see 01:05:00that.
+But this - - it’s a large - - it’s a large cake, and it’s a replica of the governor’s mansion, and she has it on a large board - - covered, of course - - board.
+And 01:05:00the lawn - - she does a lawn, and Busbee is on the front lawn.
+And so I see that.
 She shows me the cake, and they are going to bring it up to the victory party.
-And I - - and, of course, you know, were all supposed to go to the victory party.
-And I said, Jane, Im just afraid to leave.
-See, its my very first election, and I just cant risk missing a vote or two that might make it.
+And I - - and, of course, you know, we’re all supposed to go to the victory party.
+And I said, “Jane, I’m just afraid to leave.
+See, it’s my very first election, and I just can’t risk missing a vote or two that might make it.
 See, I want Tift County to go for him, if possible, and I just cannot leave Tift County.
-The polls dont close until seven.
-Im sorry, I cant leave for Atlanta until seven, and, you know, thats too late to go.
+The polls don’t close until seven.
+I’m sorry, I can’t leave for Atlanta until seven, and, you know, that’s too late to go.”
 And I had to teach the next morning too.
-So - - but I thought the cake was so beautiful, so I called the - - see, thats the - - see, in a town like Tifton, 01:06:00you have a local paper.SHORT: Mm-hmm.
+So - - but I thought the cake was so 01:06:00beautiful, so I called the - - see, that’s the - - see, in a town like Tifton, you have a local paper.SHORT: Mm-hmm.

-MIXON: And you can call them and tell them, you know, Hey, come over and
+MIXON: And you can call them and tell them, you know, “Hey, come over and

-get So that I remember so well.
-Since I was chairman of the local committee, then we were going to - - we wanted a picture taken with the cake and me and do it with, you know, somebodys home camera.
+get…” So that I remember so well.
+Since I was chairman of the local committee, then we were going to - - we wanted a picture taken with the cake and me and do it with, you know, somebody’s home camera.
 And so she called.
 She lives kind of around the corner from - - and across some back lots from Charles Kent.
 And so I called her and told her that I was on my way.
 I called the Gazette and asked the Tifton Gazette to send a photographer of the cake that would go to the real victory party.
-So they sent a photographer, and I called Jane and I said, Im on my way.
-Is Charles there yet?
-She said, I 01:07:00just saw him jump the ditch.
+So they sent a photographer, and I called 01:07:00Jane and I said, “I’m on my way.
+Is Charles there yet?”
+She said, “I just saw him jump the ditch.”
 So on the front page, every newspaper in Georgia has a picture of George Busbee the winner.
 But the Tifton Gazette, which is far advanced in modern journalism, they have a picture of the cake baker and the cake and the chairman and the chairman of the county commission.
 The chairman of the county commission and the cake baker, you know, are going to take the cake up.
 And so I got a kick out of that.
-I thought - - dont you think I must have been dropped down in the nearest the Good Lord could do for a Garden of Eden in modern times to be among the people that I was among.
-Talented people that were 01:08:00willing to do things.
-Thats why I cook whenever I can, because being a friend of mine is a lot of trouble.
-I get into things and I can just hear my friends saying, Have you heard that last project Eunice has got into?
-I reckon were going to have to get in there and save her hide.
+I thought - - don’t you think I must have been dropped down in the nearest the Good Lord could do for a Garden of Eden in 01:08:00modern times to be among the people that I was among.
+Talented people that were willing to do things.
+That’s why I cook whenever I can, because being a friend of mine is a lot of trouble.
+I get into things and I can just hear my friends saying, “Have you heard that last project Eunice has got into?
+I reckon we’re going to have to get in there and save her hide.”
 And so I try to share good things when I can.
 But I get this telephone call when the victory party is over and the cake from Tifton goes up.
-And then theyre have a democratic convention - - the Georgia democratic convention.
-Well, I had heard of national emocratic conventions, and Im just clueless.
+And then they’re have a democratic convention - - the Georgia democratic convention.
+Well, I had heard of national democratic conventions, and I’m just clueless.
 The telephone rings, and this lady said the meeting in Macon - - she may have even said convention, but it went over my head if she did.
-She said, The meeting in Macon, Governor Busbee wants you to serve on the platform committee.
-And I 01:09:00think, Oh, my Lord, Im teaching.
+She said, “The meeting in 01:09:00Macon, Governor Busbee wants you to serve on the platform committee.”
+And I think, “Oh, my Lord, I’m teaching.”
 And the platform committee, when we had a barbecue for him, drove me crazy.
 If Don and some of my youngsters had not taken over - - the only platform I could come up with where we had the barbecue was I borrowed a cotton trailer.
 Have you ever tried to decorate a cotton trailer?
-You know, youve got a nice, flat bed, but theres no - - well, anyway, they - - it came out beautifully, though, because Don was real talented.
-And so we had a nice platform, and we put some chrysan - - And I said, Platform committee?
-Wouldnt it be better for some ladies - - the ladies in 01:10:00Macon to do the platform in Macon?
-You know, I dont want to go to - - I dont want to haul a cotton trailer to Macon.
-And - - but Im so glad it was on the telephone.
-You know, these - - and she says, No, he specifically said he wanted Eunice Mixon to serve.
-And Im so glad it was on the telephone because she couldnt see it.
+You know, you’ve got a nice, flat bed, but there’s no - - well, anyway, they - - it came out beautifully, though, because Don was real talented.
+And so we had a nice platform, and we put some chrysan - - And I said, 01:10:00“Platform committee?
+Wouldn’t it be better for some ladies - - the ladies in Macon to do the platform in Macon?”
+You know, I don’t want to go to - - I don’t want to haul a cotton trailer to Macon.
+And - - but I’m so glad it was on the telephone.
+You know, these - - and she says, “No, he specifically said he wanted Eunice Mixon to serve.”
+And I’m so glad it was on the telephone because she couldn’t see it.
 You know, those light bulbs that you see in comic strips?
 I thought those were just in comic strips, but one went off.
-It suddenly dawned on me that there are political meetings, and there is a platform committee.
+It suddenly dawned on me that there are political meetings, and there is a platform 01:11:00committee.
 I recovered beautifully.
 I deserved the Academy Award.
-I just 01:11:00matter-of-factly said, Well, yes, if he wants me, of course, Ill be glad to serve.
+I just matter-of-factly said, “Well, yes, if he wants me, of course, I’ll be glad to serve.”
 And Albert and I - - I got out of school a little bit early.
 It cost me a little bit, but I did.
 And Albert and I went up and attended the convention and enjoyed - - I loved serving on the platform committee, because there is where I met other people that were going to be part of his brainpower for his administration.
 I remember people like Norman Fletcher, who recently retired.SHORT: Judge Fletcher.

 MIXON: Yes.
-He retired from - - he retired as chief justice, didnt he?
+He retired from - - he retired as chief justice, didn’t he?

 SHORT: Yes.
 Uh-huh.